SSH Artwork

 It's a brute forcing tool with the goal of finding the desired fingerprint, but there's no demonstration of it actually working.

-• tasuki 7 months ago
+• tasuki a year ago

 It's enough to find a fingerprint that's visually similar enough.
 It doesn't have to be exactly the same.
 That's many orders of magnitude easier than finding an exact match!

-• doctoboggan 7 months ago
+• doctoboggan a year ago

 > and kill the artist when patience is depleted.